NVIDIA/grcuda/docs/grcuda.md

 (see [built-in functions](#built-in-functions)).

-For device arrays and GPU pointers that are passed as arguments to callables, grCUDA automatically passes the underlying pointers to the native host or kernel functions.
+For device arrays and GPU pointers that are passed as arguments to callables, GrCUDA automatically passes the underlying pointers to the native host or kernel functions.

 **Example in Python:**